cockroachdb/docs/v21.1/sql-playground.md

 toc: false
 ---

 This playground gives you an interactive SQL shell to a single-node CockroachDB cluster running v21.1.
-The cluster is pre-loaded with a sample dataset, configured for CockroachDB's <a href="spatial-features.html" target="_blank">spatial</a> functionality, and set up with a DB Console user (login: max/roach).
+The cluster is pre-loaded with a sample dataset, configured for CockroachDB's <a href="spatial-features.html" target="_blank">spatial</a> functionality, and set up with a DB Console user.

+- To access the DB Console, click the **DB Console** tab and then login with the username `max` and the password `roach`.
-For docs on our SQL dialect, see <a href="sql-statements.html" target="_blank">SQL Reference</a>.
-For a more guided experience, see our [interactive tutorials](#interactive-tutorials).
+- For docs on our SQL dialect, see <a href="sql-statements.html" target="_blank">SQL Reference</a>.
+- For a more guided experience, see [Learn CockroachDB SQL](../tutorials/learn-cockroachdb-sql-interactive.html).

 <div
   data-katacoda-hidetitle="true"